 III.B.1 Types of Built-in Protocols

-MRJob provides a number of built-in protocols, which can all be used for INPUT_PROTOCOL, INTERNAL_PROTOCOL or OUTPUT_PROTOCOL.
+MRJob provides a number of built-in protocols, all of which can all be used for INPUT_PROTOCOL, INTERNAL_PROTOCOL or OUTPUT_PROTOCOL.
 By default, MRJob uses RawValueProtocol for INPUT_PROTOCOL, and JSONProtocol for INTERNAL_PROTOCOL and OUTPUT_PROTOCOL.

 The table below lists four commonly used Protocols and their signature.
 Some key observations are:

-RawProtocol and RawValueProtocol do not attempt to serialize and deserialize text data
+RawProtocol and RawValueProtocol do not attempt to serialize and deserialize text data.

-JSONProtocol and JSONValueProtocol use the JSON encoder and decoder to convert between text (stdin/stdout) and data structues ( runtime)
+JSONProtocol and JSONValueProtocol use the JSON encoder and decoder to convert between text (stdin/stdout) and Python data structures (Python runtime).

-Value Protocols always treat key as None and do not auto insert a tab character in their write method
+Value Protocols always treat key as None and do not auto insert a tab character in their write method.

-[INSERT TABLE]
+[INSERT TABLE-TABS-3]

-The following example further illustrates the behaviors of these protocolsa single line o text input (single line text file containing: 1001 {"value":10}) is fed to four different single step jobs.
+The following example further illustrates the behaviors of these protocols: a single line of text input (single line text file containing: 1001 {"value":10}) is fed to four different single step MapReduce jobs.
 Each uses one of the four Protocols discussed above as INPUT_PROTOCOL, INTERNAL_PROTOCOL and OUTPUT_PROTOCOL.

 Figure 5.
 Lifecycle of a single record.